- Why Do I Get the Black Screen with a Cursor Error in Windows 7/10/11?

 Here’s how:

-6. Once your PC starts, Windows will load its files from the USB drive and the setup environment will show up.
+- Once your PC starts, Windows will load its files from the USB drive and the setup environment will appear.

-7. Choose your language, time, and keyboard method, then click on Next.
+- Choose your language, time, and keyboard method, then click Next.

-12. You can now choose the custom option or the upgrade option, which allows you to keep files and apps.
-The upgrade option will likely not work, so it’s recommended to go for the custom option.
+- You can now choose the custom or upgrade option, which allows you to keep files and apps.
+The upgrade option will likely not work, so it’s recommended that you choose the custom option.

 Conclusion